Sabrina M. Pittroff (Phd)

 Worked at the Laboratory for Foodborne Zoonoses handling bacterial pathogens such as Escherichia coli O157:H7, Campylobacter spp. and Salmonella spp.; performed bacteriological testing to isolate and characterize bacteria the environment using procedures such as selective culture and serological and biochemical testing which contributed data to existing long-term nationally-funded research databases.

-Sabrina M. Pittroff (Phd) Skills
+Sabrina M. Pittroff (Phd) education

-Frequently Asked Questions about Sabrina M. Pittroff (Phd)
+Frequently asked questions about Sabrina M. Pittroff (Phd)

 What is Sabrina M. Pittroff (Phd)'s email address?